backstage/backstage/docs/tutorials/package-role-migration.md

 yarn backstage-cli migrate package-roles
 ```

-The automatic detection is not perfect, so it recommended to manually review the
+The automatic detection is not perfect, so it is recommended to manually review the
 roles that were assigned to each package.
 You can use the [package role definitions](../local-dev/cli-build-system.md#package-roles) as a reference.